marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/msp430-function-attributes.rst

   a ``.upper`` prefix.
 So, for example, as well as placing the ``.data`` section, the script also specifies the placement of a ``.lower.data`` and a ``.upper.data`` section.
-The intention is that :option:`lower` sections are placed into a small but easier to access memory region and the upper sections are placed into a larger, but slower to access, region.
+The intention is that :gcc-attr:`lower` sections are placed into a small but easier to access memory region and the upper sections are placed into a larger, but slower to access, region.

   The ``either`` attribute is special.
-It tells the linker to place the object into the corresponding :option:`lower` section if there is room for it.
-If there is insufficient room then the object is placed into the corresponding :option:`upper` section instead.
+It tells the linker to place the object into the corresponding :gcc-attr:`lower` section if there is room for it.
+If there is insufficient room then the object is placed into the corresponding :gcc-attr:`upper` section instead.
 Note that the placement algorithm is not very sophisticated.
-It does not attempt to find an optimal packing of the :option:`lower` sections.
+It does not attempt to find an optimal packing of the :gcc-attr:`lower` sections.
 It just makes one pass over the objects and does the best that it can.
 Using the :option:`-ffunction-sections` and :option:`-fdata-sections` command-line options can help the packing, however, since they produce smaller,